What is the Claude Code Swarm feature? Agent Teams, explained

 Mike Kelly later packaged these discoveries into claude-sneakpeek, letting developers access the feature before the official release.
 But now, with today's announcement, everyone can use it natively.

-Swarm mode transforms Claude Code from a single AI assistant into a multi-agent orchestration system.
-The core insight is simple but powerful: instead of one Claude instance struggling with a massive codebase and running out of context, you get a team of specialists working in parallel.
+Swarm mode - or what Anthropic calls Claude Code agent teams - transforms Claude Code from a single AI assistant into a multi-agent orchestration system.
+The core insight is simple but powerful: instead of one Claude instance struggling with a massive codebase and running out of context, you get an agent team of specialists working in parallel.

 Here's how it works: